 We all know what can happen when we respond to an email or text when angry.
 We can’t take it back, and it is often a very wise thing to wait.

 Therapy and coaching in Statesville and Cornelius

 There are many more CBT techniques to anger management.
 Too many to include in this post.
 If you are ready to stop the destructive patterns of anger, therapy can help. psychotherapy, CBT and other techniques that are individualized and tailored to your situation are available.
 The sooner you reach out for help, the sooner you can change your reactions and take back control of your life.

-I’m here to help.
-You are welcome to call and book an appointment or simply fill out my contact form and press send.
+You are welcome to call and book your first appointment or fill out my contact form and click Send.